 So far I have focused on scientific challenges to determinism, but the longest-standing objection is the conflict between determinism and human free will.
-Complexity science provides an approach that may resolve this apparent conflict, but I will stop there for now.
+Complexity science provides a possible resolution of this apparent conflict; we come back to this topic in Section 10.7.

-5.7 Structures
+6.7 Structures

 The behavior of Class 4 CAs is even more surprising.
 Several 1-D CAs, most notably Rule 110, are Turing complete, which means that they can compute any computable function.
 This property, also called universality, was proved by Matthew Cook in 1998.
-See http://en.wikipedia.org/wiki/Rule\110.
+See http://en.wikipedia.org/wiki/Rule_110.

-Here is a what Rule 110 looks like with an initial condition of a single cell and 100 timesteps:
+Figure 6.5 shows what Rule 110 looks like with an initial condition of a single cell and 100 time steps.
 At this time scale it is not apparent that anything special is going on.
 There are some regular patterns but also some features that are hard to characterize.

-Figure 5.7 shows a bigger picture, starting with a random initial condition and 600 timesteps:
+Figure 6.6 shows a bigger picture, starting with a random initial condition and 600 time steps:

 After about 100 steps the background settles into a simple repeating pattern, but there are a number of persistent structures that appear as disturbances in the background.
 Some of these structures are stable, so they appear as vertical lines.
 Others translate in space, appearing as diagonals with different slopes, depending on how many time steps they take to shift by one column.
-These structures are sometimes called spaceships.
+These structures are called spaceships.